AES Q3 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Power Purchase Agreements (PPAs): On track to sign 4 gigawatts of new PPAs in 2025; 2.2 gigawatts signed year-to-date.
+• Power Purchase Agreements (PPAs): On track to sign 4 gigawatts of new PPAs in 2025, with 2.2 gigawatts already signed.

-• Data Center Agreements: Signed a development transfer agreement for powered land for a data center, marking a new approach in customer partnerships.
+• Data Center Agreements: Signed a development transfer agreement with a large data center customer, marking a shift towards co-located energy solutions.

 3. Forward Guidance and Outlook

-• Long-term Growth Rate: Maintaining a 5% to 7% growth rate for adjusted EBITDA through 2027, with potential for low teens growth in the next two years.
+• Long-Term Growth: Projected long-term growth rate of 5% to 7% for adjusted EBITDA through 2027, with potential for a step-up to low teens growth in the next two years.

-• Future EBITDA Contributions: Anticipating an additional $400 million in run rate EBITDA from projects expected to come online in 2028.
+• Future EBITDA Contributions: An expected incremental $400 million in run-rate EBITDA from projects anticipated to come online in 2027 and beyond.

 4. Challenges and Points of Concern

-• Asset Sales Impact: The sale of AES Brazil and the sell-downs of AES Ohio and Global Insurance have partially offset growth metrics.
+• Asset Sales Impact: The sale of AES Brazil and the sell-downs of AES Ohio and the Global Insurance business have partially offset growth metrics.

 5. Notable Q&A Insights